datacentricdesign/iob22/assignments/05-covid-dashboard/step3.md

 Run the code and trigger the route `/` to see the chart with the data.

+TODO Screenshot of result
+TODO Replit code snippest of 3.3

 Two small bonuses to quickly improve this chart.
 In the Vega template we can add the key `tooltip` with the value `true` in `mark` to make the chart reactive to the mouse cursor.
 We can also add the key `sort` with the value `"-x"` in `y` to sort the countries from most to least impacted.
 There are many options that you can explore from the Vega documentation.

 [Check the code on Replit](https://repl.it/@IO1075/step3)